MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-faq.md

 The version update certification is automatic.
 If there's a violation that causes the update to be rejected, an email is sent to the developer to explain what needs to be fixed.

-### Can a certified Power BI visual stop loose its certification after a new update?
+### Can a certified Power BI visual stop lose its certification after a new update?

 No, this is not possible.
-A certified visual can’t loose its certification with a new update.
+A certified visual can’t lose its certification with a new update.
 The update is rejected.

 ### Do I need to share my code in a public repository if I'm certifying my Power BI visual?

 No, you don’t need to share your code publicly.

-You need to give us read permissions to check the visuals code.
+Provide read permissions to check the Power BI visual code.
 For example, by using a private repository in GitHub.

-### Does a certified Power Bi visual have to be in the marketplace?
+### Does a certified Power BI visual have to be in the marketplace?

 Yes.
 Private visuals are not certified.